 As our world grows increasingly connected through digital channels and technological infrastructure, we’re starting to see a movement among people located in individual communities.
-People are turning their attention to coworking spaces, and other ride-sharing and tool-sharing ideas that bring people, in real-time, together, in order to benefit the local community.
+People are turning their attention to coworking spaces, other ride-sharing and tool-sharing ideas that bring people, in real-time, together, in order to benefit the local community.

 This kind of local-based mindset is what we call localism today, otherwise known as the process in which good, services, and social capital are distributed among local community members.
 Localism is as simple as buying food from the local farmer’s market to support the farmers down the street, or choosing to buy your new chair from a local boutique on Main Street.